What's New in ArcGIS?

 Esri UKRobin Appleby

-The ArcGIS platform provides a range of content, tools and applications for providing geographic context to BIM data.
+ArcGIS provides a range of content, tools and applications for providing geographic context to BIM data.
 From desktop software to online applications and mobile apps, ArcGIS can be integrated into the phases of the BIM life cycle.
-This session will run through examples of how the evolving ArcGIS Platform can support all stages.
+This session will run through examples of how the evolving ArcGIS can support all stages.

 BIM and the Environment